 What happens at orientation

-You will start in a general session about being an MCTC student.
-You will then break into a small group by program and receive a course plan with information for your program of study.
-You then go to the computer lab to register for the courses.
+During orientation, you will start in a general session about being an MCTC student before breaking into a small groups by program where you will receive a course plan with helpful information about your program.
+You then go to the computer lab to register for your courses.
 There will be an advisor in the lab to answer questions about using the registration system or about which classes to take based on your test results.

 Signing up for orientation

 Attending the Orientation and Registration session is one of your last steps toward enrollment at MCTC.
-It's also a great opportunity for you to meet advisors and learn about what it takes to be successful in college.
-Orientations for the summer and fall semesters of 2014 are scheduled now, sign-up today using the links below.
+It's also a great opportunity for you to connect with your academic advisor and learn about what it takes to be successful in college.

-If you have any questions regarding your enrollment (including orientation), or you need to reschedule, we are here to help you.
-The Student Services Center (T.2200) can assist you with any questions regarding your admission, registration and financial aid.
-You may also e-mail us at Admissions.Office@minneapolis.edu or call 612-659-6282 for assistance.
+If you have any questions or if you need to reschedule, we are here to help you.
+Stop by the Student Services Center (T.2200) with any questions regarding your admission, registration or financial aid.
+You can also email us at Admissions.Office@minneapolis.edu or call 612-659-6282.

 Two-Year Colleges Make the Grade